Jakobimatrix/efficient_cpp/constexpr/constexpr.md

 Things you can calculate at compile time.
 This will probably become just a forest of code snippets.
 Anyways consider: Everything done at compile time is const at run time and can be optimised by your favourite compiler.
 BTW.: Templates are Turing complete, so there is more possible than you think. *~It's gonna get a little weird, its gonna get a little wild, this is not from around here, this is from another dimension.*

 ## Constexpr new
-It is possible to allocate memory at compiletime if we free the memory at compiletime.
+It is possible to allocate memory at compile time if we free the memory at compile time.

 - [C++20's `constexpr` `new` Support](https://www.youtube-nocookie.com/embed/FRTmkDiW5MM?rel=0)  *~9 min.*